NSS-Day-Cohort-79/Bug-Ranch-TheDakotaSeagraves/README.md

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
    > The variable "drovers" is an array

    > the value of "drovers" is an array that holds the 5 drovers objects that are randomly picked from our database.
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
    > these variables are Objects

-   > is a variable that holds one item from the drovers array during each iteration (each time the loop runs). the loop iterates through the array and on each iteration drover gets assigned the next object in the list.
+   > Drover is a variable that holds one object from the drovers array during each iteration (each time the loop runs). the loop iterates through the array and on each iteration drover gets assigned the next object in the list.
 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
    > Your public Loom URL here. https://www.loom.com/share/bb16e29ff24e45f3b6a915a4deb5959b
 4. Also in the **journey** module, there is the following code: